 - Ensure the amplifier settings and the subwoofer are properly configured.
 For example, certain subwoofer settings may disable the subwoofer.

 - Replace the subwoofer connecting cable.

 - Check to see if the subwoofer is short-circuited.
 Short-circuiting is one of the most common subwoofer problems.
 This is normally due to any metal causing the positive and negative terminals to come into contact.

 To learn more, check out our guide on troubleshooting an amp that has power but there is no sound from the speakers or subwoofer.

 When your amp is powered but the subwoofer can’t deliver any sound, always begin by checking the volume level.
 However, if the volume is not the problem, check if the inputs are connected properly.

 Again, if the inputs have no issue, check the wiring followed by the speakers.
-You can fix the problems by simple DIY procedures to ensure the subwoofer produces sound and you can enjoy cool music again.
+You can fix the problems with simple DIY procedures to ensure the subwoofer produces sound, and you can enjoy cool music again.